saikrmet/open-census-mcp-server/building_opencensusmcp_lessons_learned.md

 - Limited options, mostly local environments

 ### Future Vision: Encapsulated Agent Framework
 **MCPs will make sense at the host/provider level** for making functions discoverable and useful.
-Currently building everything locally is like early agent development.
+Currently, building everything locally is like early agent development.

 ### Refactoring Considerations
 The Open Census MCP could easily refactor as an agent workflow: